 - There are to be no burials, including ashes and urns, without first contacting the Ward Cemetery caretaker,

 - There are to be no placements of monuments, headstones, or cremation urns, and no construction of terraces, curbs, or similar structures without prior approval.
 This is to prevent encroachment upon the numerous unmarked graves.
 Both upright markers and flat markers are allowed in Ward Cemetery.
-For prior approval you may contact caretaker Sherry Smith or a committee member by using the CONTACT FORM on this website, or contact John or Wilma Kidd at 304-727-5695 or Wanda Bass at 304-595-1245.
+For prior approval you may contact caretaker Sherry Smith at email@example.com or a committee member by using the CONTACT FORM on this website, or contact John or Wilma Kidd at 304-727-5695 or Wanda Bass at 304-595-1245.
 NO PRE-NEED HEADSTONES ARE ALLOWED.

 - In addition to terraces, curbs, and similar structures, headstones, statues, and other grave monuments are the personal property of the family who purchased them or built them.
 The family of the deceased, not Ward Cemetery, is responsible for the purchase, installation, care and maintenance of these items.
 No person associated with Ward Cemetery (such as but not limited to cemetery caretakers, volunteers, or independent contractors) assumes liability for any loss, damage, or vandalism of these items.
-If you are the owner of a headstone, repairs and replacements may sometimes be covered by your homeowner's policy.
+If you are the owner of a headstone, repairs and replacements may sometimes be covered by your homeowner's insurance policy.
 The government will sometimes replace worn or damaged military headstones upon request of the family.